aveao/splork/README.md

 ### building splork

 - install docker
+- open a terminal on the splork folder
 - build the splork docker image (only needed once, be warned, downloads and uses ~3GB of data due to Pi Pico C SDK):

 ```bash
 docker build . --tag splork
 ```

+(this command must be run on the splork folder)

 - put the image you prepared in the `images` folder (in `splork` folder)
 - build splork with your preferred image (replace `images/sampleimages/blank.png` with your image's path inside splork folder):